 Services contracts worth between €5,000 and €25,000 are awarded according to responses to requirements/specifications sent by email to at least three service providers.

 For all tenders worth more than €25,000, tender notices are published on e-tenders, giving electronic access to all Irish public sector procurement opportunities.

 How we evaluate and award contracts

 Tenders are evaluated by independent committees made up of Irish Aid staff with the technical knowledge relevant to the services required.

 We award contracts on the basis of the ‘most economically advantageous tender’ (MEAT).
 We use this method because technical quality is vital for all consultancy engagements.
 Along with price, factors such as methodology, the consultants’ experience and expertise and technical merit are taken into account.

 Consensus among the independent evaluation team is necessary before awarding the contract.
 After evaluation, the contract goes to the tender that is the least expensive and classified as ‘most technically compliant’.

 Procurement practices are subject to strict accountability.
-They are open to audit and scrutiny by both internal audit (link to Accountability) and the Comptroller and Auditor General.
+They are open to audit and scrutiny by both internal audit and the Comptroller and Auditor General.
 Accounting Officers are publicly accountable for compliance with all relevant EU and national regulations.